eligarcia1/EJ-Blog/README.md

 For GIS and mapping tools to help communities make decisions, I believe there needs to be direction and a plan to advocate for.

-Having an environmental justice lens
+Having an environmental justice lens for community change can be powerful, and also can create lots of excitement, optimism, and renewed community investment.

+I believe that there should be optimism in mapping for environmental justice interventions along with the community context.

+###

 ```markdown